RiverXDiamant/express-fruits-lab/README.md

     Add 5 Vegetables
     Create Index, Show, New and Create routes for Vegetables Create Index, Show and New jsxViews
-    Refactor your application to work appropriately hintviews can be reused but you can also make subfolders in the views folder, take the subfolders approach so that you can still follow along in class.
+    Refactor your application to work appropriately hint views can be reused but you can also make sub folders in the views folder, take the sub folders approach so that you can still follow along in class.

 The User Stories

-    When a user goes to the /vegatables route they will see an indexof veggies on the page When a user clicks on the name of the vegetable, they will be taken to that vegetable's showpage, and will see the vegatables's name and color and if its READYTOEAT.
+    When a user goes to the /vegetables route they will see an indexof veggies on the page When a user clicks on the name of the vegetable, they will be taken to that vegetable's show page, and will see the vegetables's name and color and if its READYTOEAT.
     When a user goes to /vegetables/new a user sees a form that allows them to create a brand new vegetable, and then redirects the user back to /vegetables

 Hints